New Job Vacancy at Plan International Tanzania – Technical Lead Gender Transformative Programming and Influencing

 and inclusive of children with disabilities and align with the Areas of

-Plan International Global Distinctiveness.
+Plan International Global Distinctiveness. - Analyze and assess

 the relevant political, social and economic trends that contribute to